FRRouting/frr/doc/user/basic.rst

    This command displays FRR's timer data for timers that will pop in the future.

+.. clicmd:: show configuration running [<json|xml> [translate WORD]] [with-defaults] DAEMON

+   This command displays the northbound/YANG configuration data for a daemon in text/vty, json, or xml format.

 .. clicmd:: show yang operational-data XPATH [{format <json|xml>|translate TRANSLATOR|with-config}] DAEMON

    Display the YANG operational data starting from XPATH.
 The default